-FTA asks that an initial payment of £14,000 is paid upon enrolment (to secure your place on the course).
-Cadets then pay the balance over 12 months, in equal instalments.
+FTA asks that an initial payment of £10,000 is paid upon enrolment (to secure your place on the integrated course).
+Cadets then pay the balance over 18 months in equal instalments.

 If these are still a stretch, you can chose to complete your training in phases.
 FTA offer the modular flight training and a competitive rate for completing your MEP, ME IR and ME CPL.

 The three-course package costs £32,685 and usually takes around 3-5 months to complete, subject to weather and student performance.
 Visit FTA’s modular course page for more information.

 More information about our course fees are available here.